edmundwsy/edmundwsy.github.io/_projects/karto-slam.md

 ---
 layout: page
-title: LiDAR SLAM on turtlebot
+title: LiDAR SLAM on Turtlebot
 description: Implement Karto-SLAM on a turtlebot robot with RPLIDAR-A2.
   Robots can also be controlled by a xbox one controller via bluetooth. <br>
   This is part of a <b>4th-year undergraduate course</b> at XJTU. <br>